Demand Curve Quick Start Guide

 With our models uploaded, we’re going to create our own pipeline and give it three steps:

-• Second, we apply the data to our demand_curve_model.
+• Then we apply the data to our demand_curve_model.

 • And finally, we prepare our data for output with the module_post.